 Our sales, marketing and trading functions are principally based in St. Louis, Missouri and consist of sales and trading, transportation and distribution, quality control and contract administration personnel as well as revenue management.

 We also have sales representatives in our Singapore and London offices.
 In addition to selling coal produced from our mining complexes, from time to time we purchase and sell coal mined by others, some of which we blend with coal produced from our mines.
 We focus on meeting the needs and specifications of our customers rather than just selling our coal production.

 Customers.
 The Company markets its thermal and metallurgical coal to steel producers, domestic and foreign power generators, and other industrial facilities.
-For the year ended December 31, 2017, we derived approximately 17% of our total coal revenues from sales to our three largest customers, United States Steel Corporation, ArcelorMittal and Southern Company and approximately 41% of our total coal revenues from sales to our 10 largest customers.
+For the year ended December 31, 2018, we derived approximately 20% of our total coal revenues from sales to our three largest customers, ArcelorMittal, T S Global Procurement Company Pte. and Jera Trading Pte.
+Ltd. and approximately 41% of our total coal revenues from sales to our 10 largest customers.

-In 2017, we sold coal to domestic customers located in 35 different states.
+In 2018, we sold coal to domestic customers located in 32 different states.
 The locations of our mines enable us to ship coal to most of the major coal-fueled power plants in the United States.

-In addition, in 2017 we also exported coal to Europe, Asia, North America (outside the United States), Central and South America and Africa.
-Exports to foreign countries were \$0.8 billion, \$0.5 billion and \$0.4 billion for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017 and 2016, trade receivables related to metallurgical-quality coal sales totaled \$99.4 million and \$88.0 million, respectively, or 58% and 48% of total trade receivables, respectively.
+In addition, in 2018 we also exported coal to Europe, Asia, Central and South America and Africa.
+Exports to seaborne countries were \$1.1 billion, \$0.7 billion and \$0.4 billion for the years ended December 31, 2018, 2017 and 2016, respectively.
+As of December 31, 2018 and 2017, trade receivables related to metallurgical-quality coal sales totaled \$126.5 million and \$99.4 million, respectively, or 63% and 58% of total trade receivables, respectively.
 We do not have foreign currency exposure for our international sales as all sales are denominated and settled in U.S. dollars.

-The Company's foreign revenues by coal shipment destination for the year ended December 31, 2017, were as follows:
+The Company's seaborne revenues by coal shipment destination for the year ended December 31, 2018, were as follows: